eriky/ESClient/README.rst

 Roadmap
 =======
-My target is to reach a stable 1.0 release in the coming months.
-Currently on the roadmap to reach a 1.0 release are:
+My target is to reach a stable 1.0 release.
+Currently on the roadmap to reach such a 1.0 release are:

 * Implementing most or even all the API methods
+* Adding support for backing up the mappings with esdump and esimport

 License
 =======